willdurand-edu/php-slides/src/1/11_authentication.md

 The **Interceptor Pattern** allows you to execute some code during the default application's lifecyle.

 A way to implement this pattern is to use **events**.
-It's more or less like the **Observer**/**Observable** pattern.
+It is more or less like the **Observer**/**Observable** pattern.

 ### Event Dispatcher

 The application notifies a set of listeners to an event.
 The listeners can register themselves to a particular event.
 An **Event Dispatcher** manages both the listeners, and the events.

 ---